powa-team/powa-archivist/INSTALL.md

 The latest stable version should be used.
 It can be downloaded from [github](https://github.com/powa-team/powa-archivist/releases/latest).

-This documentation assumes that the latest version is 3.0.0, and you downloaded the .zip file.
+This documentation assumes that the version is 4.2.2, and you downloaded the .zip file.

 Unpack the downloaded file